crispinprojects/talkcalendar/README.md

 ### Backup Restore Events Database

 A first attempt of a backup and restore system has been implemented in case the Sqlite events database becomes corrupted (e.g. by using another external program to open it or by attempting to vacuum it).
-You should backup your events by using the export to CSV file menu item which will create an events.csv file in the working directory (keep this safe and make another copy if necessary).
-If you then corrupt your database, you can clear all events from the Sqlite database and then use the import from  CSV restore option.
+You should backup your events by using the export to CSV file menu item which will create an "events.csv" file in the working directory (keep this safe and make another copy if necessary).
+If you then corrupt your database, you can clear all events from the Sqlite database and then use the import from  CSV restore option which assumes that the "events.csv" file is in the current working directory.
 If you completely corrupt your Sqlite database called calendar.db then rename it and restart Talk Calendar which will create a new empty database and restore into this.

 I have not tested what will happen if you attempt to vacuum your database externally and then restart Talk Calendar with this.

 ## Release Versions

 Release versions contain a 64 bit prebuilt binary and a bash script installer and instructions on how to use it with trouble shooting information.
+Typically these are older versions representing a milestone in the development cycle.
 Download and extract the release file and then run the bash script installer from the terminal as shown below and follow the install instructions.

 ```
 ./install-talkcalendar.sh
 ```
+Use the version in the binary directory for the latest version of Talk Calendar.

 ## Build From Source